cwi-dis/cwipc/docs/cli-tools.rst

 Common arguments
 ----------------

-All ``cwipc`` subcommands share a common set of arguments for controlling input sources, logging, and debugging.
+Most ``cwipc`` subcommands share a common set of arguments for controlling input sources, logging, and debugging.
+Use ``cwipc <subcommand> --help`` to see the full list of available options for each command.
+Most common arguments are listed below.

 Global arguments
 ^^^^^^^^^^^^^^^^